-Creating Networks for the Standalone Fabric
+Creating Network for Standalone Fabrics

-To create network from the Cisco Nexus Dashboard Fabric Controller Web UI, perform the following steps:
+To create a network from the Cisco Nexus Dashboard Fabric Controller Web UI, perform the following steps:

 Before creating networks, ensure that you have created a VRF for the fabric.
-However, if you have chosen Layer 2, you do not require a VRF.
-For more information about VRFs, see VRFs, on page 182.
+However, if you have chosen Layer 2 on the Create Network window, then you do not require a VRF.
+For more information, see VRFs, on page 200.